-Slow Cooking Positano™ is a unique hands-on cooking program that will bring you into the workplace of an artisan bread, cheese, pastry makers and wine enoteca while cooking, touring and vacationing on the world-famous Amalfi Coast.
-Join our team of local Chefs Emilio, Raffaele, Fortunata, Philomena, Carmine and Giuseppe in Positano for a week of hands-on cooking and dining with fine local wines.
+Slow Cooking Positano™ is a unique hands-on cooking program that will bring you into the workplace of an artisan bread, cheese, pastry makers, and wine enoteca while cooking, touring, and vacationing on the world-famous Amalfi Coast.
+Join our team of local Chefs Raffaele, Fortunata, Philomena, Carmine, and Giuseppe in Positano for a week of hands-on cooking and dining with fine local wines.

-This program connects you with professional Chefs and prized artisans who have a passion for their craft and a love for welcoming guests.
-Our special Slow Cooking week immerses participants into the cooking styles of Italy’s southern Coast region and its food preparations, all in keeping with the tradition of using local organic products in 5 hands-on classes!
-Each day, you will prepare a complete menu reflecting the season- antipasto, pasta, secondo-a main course and dolce-dessert.
+This program connects you with professional Chefs Filomena, Raffaele, Rosa, Fortunata, and Giuseppe and prized artisans in our Amalfi Coast Kitchen who have a passion for their craft and a love for welcoming guests into artisan cooking classes.
+Our special Slow Cooking week immerses participants into the cooking styles of Italy’s southern Coast region and its food preparations, all in keeping with the tradition of using local organic products, including the lemons of Positano, in 5 hands-on classes!
+Each day, you will prepare a complete menu reflecting the season- antipasto, pasta, main course, and dolce-dessert and Positano pizza!!!

-This Slow Cooking program puts you in the kitchen with a talented, inspired and creative team and into the footsteps of hard working passionate food makers.
+This Slow Cooking program puts you in the kitchen with talented, inspired, and creative chefs and in the footsteps of passionate food makers.
 You will be cooking like a local in no time!

 Slow Cooking Positano™ Cooking Classes

 The Slow Cooking™ program includes 5 hands-on Positano cooking classes with lunch or dinner following.
 Toast with local red or white wine and end with a sweet dessert.